Kilim Rugs: Your Extensive Guide Before You Buy

 - The evil eye

-- Tribal motifs
+- Tribal symbols

 3. Weaving Method

-4. Fading Process
+4. Natural Fading Process

 How to Judge Kilim Rug Quality